Net Worth

 In 2017, Ocean’s estranged father, Calvin Cooksey, filed a defamation lawsuit seeking $14.5 million.
 The case arose from a post Ocean made on Tumblr in 2016.
 The post claimed that his father used a homophobic insult toward a transgender waitress when he was a child.
 Cooksey argued that Ocean’s post defamed him, causing him to lose future financial opportunities in the entertainment industry.

-However, in October 2017, a California judge ruled in favor of Ocean, stating a lack of evidence proving defamation or that the allegations in the post were false.
+However, in October 2017, a California judge ruled in favor of Ocean, finding no evidence of defamation or that the allegations in the post were false.
 The case was dismissed thereafter.

 Real Estate